devopsguys/slidedeck_transform/README.md

 # Slidedeck Transformer

+Parses and updates a PPTX file, allowing us to create more generic slidedecks.

-* Add client logo to each slide
+* Add a client logo to each slide
 * Replace templates text using {{mustache}} syntax
-* Drag-and-drop GUI
+* Remove sections that contain a certain tag

+Driven via a drag-and-drop GUI (electron), with a CLI backend (python).

 ## Installation